Apr 9, 2024

 Did your Leki poles weld themselves together again?

-The white stuff is aluminum oxide corrosion that accelerates if the poles are put away wet or you live in a humid place.
-To prevent this, disassemble the poles and store them apart so they dry.
+The white stuff is aluminium oxide corrosion that accelerates if the poles are put away wet or you live in a humid place.
+To prevent this, disassemble the poles and store them apart so they can dry.
 Tape or rubber band the sections together so different sets don’t get mixed up.

-To clean oxide off use hot soapy water, and perhaps a scotch brite.
+To clean oxide off, use hot soapy water, and perhaps a scotch brite.
 Poles have either quick cam lock levers (on the outside of the tube) or barrel expanders (see image below).
 I remove the orange barrel expanders and wire-brush the threads.

 Although Leki doesn’t recommend it, I put the tiniest amount (less than a quarter of a match head) of dry lube on the thread so the barrel expands easier and is less likely to spin in the tube.
 Too much lube (and warmth) and it creeps to the barrel lock/tube interface surface and no longer grips!)
 BTW, Leki has this set of tips on their website (including saying don’t lube the thread!).